It will be up to the participant's home institution to decide how many credits will be awarded, but the BSE Summer School office will:

 Requisites:

 Students will deliver a short final project one week after the summer school finishes.
-It will consist in solving a final problem that will include the practical and empirical issues worked in class.
+It will consist in solving a final problem that will include the practical and empirical issues worked on in class.

 Students will deliver a short research proposal one week after the summer school finishes.
 It will consist of 3-4 pages, 1.5 spaced, font size 11, with a clear research question, a motivation (introduce the question and its policy relevance), a discussion of the existing literature and on how your paper relates to that, and an explanation on how you would approach the questions (empirical strategy and/or theoretical model).